Maven-Asset-Management-Insights/content/_posts/2026-01-15-governance-is-the-difference.md

 ## Maven Perspective
 Governance is what turns improvement into habit.

-It’s the difference between knowing what good looks like—and staying there.
+It’s the difference between knowing what good looks like, and staying there.

 ---